×

 In this article, you will find out everything you need to know about MCL injuries and the most effective ways to treat them, including an advanced treatment called Prolotherapy.

-The collateral ligaments are present to provide stability to the knee joint and consist of the Medial Collateral ligament, Lateral collateral ligament, and Anterior collateral ligament.
-The medial collateral ligament (MCL) is located on the inside of the knee, while the lateral collateral ligaments (LCL) are located on the outside of the knee.
-The MCL runs from the medial part of the femur to the medial tibia and is vulnerable to trauma caused by knee injuries.
-(1) (2) (3)
+The collateral ligaments stabilize the knee joint and include the Medial Collateral Ligament (MCL), Lateral Collateral Ligament (LCL), and Anterior Collateral Ligament.
+The MCL is located on the inside of the knee, running from the medial femur to the medial tibia, and is especially vulnerable to trauma and sports injuries.1, 2, 3

 Common Causes of MCL Injury